 Over the past 10 years, the intrauterine device (IUD) has become an increasingly popular alternative to birth control pills.
 Mirena, FDA-approved in 2000, has helped lead this trend.
 The device can be worn for up to 5 years, and has the best prevention rate of all IUDs.

 Authored by Gloria Mayer

-For more information on the side effects or legal action involving Yaz, or to speak with a qualified lawyer, contact us today.
+For more information on Mirena IUD -- the side effects, warnings and legal action -- contact us today.
+If you want to speak with a lawyer, the consultation is free.
 We are available 24 hours a day to provide help.